 Parks Canada and Town of Banff have a public bus, which can get you between Canmore (CAD 6) and Banff and also within Town of Banff and Lake Louise.
 The prices are cheap compared to private companies.

-Daily shuttle buses in Banff National Park run from:
+Daily shuttle buses in Banff National Park run from (prices as of 2019):

 - Banff to Lake Louise, May 18 – October 8 (10$ roundtrip)